-Replace annually and/or as condition dictates.
-Torque nut to 9 N•m (80 lbf• in).
+Replace annually and/or as stopper strap condition dictates.
+Torque nut to:

+Citation LS/LSE: 7 N•m (62 lbf•in) Tundra, Tundra LT: 9 N•m (80 lbf•in).

-PRE-SEASON PREPARATION.
+PRE-SEASON PREPARATION

 To simplify the pre-season preparation we have drawn up a small chart.
 The chart indicates servicing points to be performed by yourself or your authorized dealer.
-If these services are performed as suggested, your vehicle will give you many hours of fun and low cost use.
+If these services are performed as suggested, your vehicle will give many hours of fun.